tomhrr/cosh/doc/all.md

     $ ls exec
     bin     eg      LICENSE     ...

+For `exec`, the exit status for the command will be placed on the stack after completion.

-A form wrapped in braces operates in the same way, except that the result is a generator:
+A form wrapped in braces is handled similarly, except that the result is a generator:

     $ {ls}; take-all;
     (